-- 22. Place the cart on the starting position and click on the Record icon o to start the measurement. - 23.
+- 22. Place the cart on the starting position and click on the Run Experiment icon D to start the measurement. - 23.
 Drop the slotted mass hanger, release the cart and observe its movement. - 24.
 Your graph should be similar to the following (use the Zoom fit icon if needed):

 - 25. If your graph is not similar to the one above, check that the cart moves against the motion sensor all the time and check that there are no objects sending an echo to the sensor. - 26.
-Click on the Export Icon and then on the Save value table (.CSV) button to save your graph. - 27.
-Click on the icon to go back to the graph. - 28.
+Save your graph. - 27.
 How do the velocity and acceleration graphs should look like?
 Draw the expected graphs.

-- 29. Click on the sensor's Module box and change the sensor's mode to velocity; m/s. - 30.
-Place the cart on the starting position again and click on the Record icon o to start the measurement. - 31.
+- 28. Erase the graph by clicking on the Erase Experiment Icon - 29.
+Click on the sensor's Module box and change the sensor's mode to velocity; m/s. - 30.
+Place the cart on the starting position again and click on the Run Experiment icon D to start the measurement. - 31.
 Drop the slotted mass hanger, release the cart and observe its movement. - 32.
 Your graph should be similar to the following (use the Zoom fit icon if needed):